 Barclays also offers a sign-up bonus worth 40,000 points.
 You can earn the bonus after spending just $1,000 in the first three months.
-This is a nice bonus with a low minimum spend akin to the Amex Hilton Honors card.
+This is a nice bonus with a low minimum spend akin to the American Express Hilton Honors card.
+The low minimum spend makes it more reachable for beginners and those on a budget.

 The question here is “what do you do with all of those TrueBlue bonus points?”.
 There are two options that could be of value.